A concrete construction of a topological operator in factorization algebras: Abstract

 \section{Abstract}

-Factorization algebras play a central role in the formulation of quantum field theories given by Kevin Costello and his collaborators.
+Factorization algebras play a central role in the formulation of quantum field theories given by Kevin Costello and Owen Gwilliam.
 In this paper, we propose a concrete construction of a topological operator in their formulation.
 We focus on a shift symmetry of a one-dimensional massless scalar theory.
 And we give some discussions of $\mathbb{Z}$-gauging of it, i.e., compact scalar theory and its $\theta$-vacuum.

 \subjectindex{A12, A13, B05, B34, B39}